json2d/resuspend/README.md

 ```
 [try it out now in a live editor via CodeSandbox ✨](https://codesandbox.io/s/resuspend-data-fetching-example-quote-of-the-day-zlbpjm?file=/src/QuoteOfTheDay.jsx)

-[bbb if you decide that too much abstraction is to your liking...bbb lets get all the loading-states together and look at is one cohesive loading strategy]
+### nesting

-[bbb nesting and power to do it all in a single component]
+Imagine now we think the abstraction is a bit too much. let's gather all the loading-states and see them as one clear loading strategy. we have the freedom to nest, compose, and handle it all within a single component:

 ```jsx
 function PlantedDashboard(props) {